arunasurya/blogposts/bisqblogproject.md

 # Bisq Blog Project

-The aim of the Bisq blog project is to produce quality blog posts on a regular basis.
-Our posts will express diverse opinions by people in the Bisq community, including contributors and traders.
+The aim of the Bisq blog project is to publish quality blog posts on a regular basis.
+Our posts will express diverse opinions and thoughts by people in the Bisq community, including contributors and traders.

 ## Writers
 Anyone interested in contributing a post is welcome to join us!